In this column, Bobby Watkins of Ruland Mfg. Co. gives us an overview of some coupling-installation best practices.

 3. It may seem common knowledge but using the correct tool for installation is critical.
 Employ a torque wrench for tightening clamp screws on precision couplings to the proper torque.
 Using torque wrenches during installation will save a lot of time and trouble — and in some cases, can even prevent coupling failure arising from improperly torqued screws.
 Shim stock, feeler gauges, and shaft-alignment measurement tools such as dial indicators or laser systems are also of great help here.

-There are certain best practices for different types of couplings.
-Rigid couplings, for example, should be installed starting with the inside two screws or four screws depending on the style of coupling.
+4. Some best practices are specific to certain coupling types.
+For example, rigid couplings should be installed starting with the two inside screws or four inside screws depending on the style of coupling.
 In the first pass, only seat to half of the recommended torque to ensure even clamping forces are maintained.

 Lastly, there are Oldham couplings.
-When installing this type of coupling slide the hubs onto the shaft with the tenons at 90° before you insert the center disk, don’t tighten.

-“Place the disk on one hub and center by hand.
+When installing this type of coupling, slide the hubs onto the shaft with the tenons at 90° before inserting the center disc — and don’t tighten.
+Place the disc on one hub and center by hand.
 Use a shim the thickness of the coupling’s axial misalignment rating.

-Just to put this in a nutshell, Oldham couplings use a disk in the middle, and the disk actually moves up and down to accommodate parallel misalignment.
-A lot of installers, they think it’s the right thing to do.
-They’ll put together an Oldham coupling, they’ll squeeze the hubs together and tighten it down.What they’ve done is trapped that Oldham disk, and it’s preventing it from moving up and down to accommodate misalignment.
-If you don’t leave clearance, you’re going to have very limited life … and the assembly will exhibit all kinds of vibration problems as the disk is fighting to move up and down to accommodate the misalignment.
-It’s important to leave that gap by measuring with a shim when you install your Oldham couplings,” says Watkins.
+In short, Oldham couplings use a disc in the middle, and the disc actually moves up and down to accommodate parallel misalignment.
+A lot of installers believe that it’s correct to take an Oldham coupling and squeeze the hubs together and tighten it down.
+But what they’ve done is trapped that Oldham disc and prevented it from moving up and down to accommodate misalignment.
+If there’s no clearance in this coupling, its disc will have very limited life … and the assembly will exhibit all kinds of vibration problems as the disc is fighting to move up and down to accommodate misalignment.
+Again, it’s important to leave a gap by measuring with a shim when installing Oldham couplings.